-Accordingly, drawing on constructivist learning theories, the current study addresses this gap by using the Sites in VR application available on smartphones for collaborative writing.
-It investigates the impact of this VR tool on writing performance of intermediate Iranian EFL learners in terms of, content, communicative achievement, organization, and language (Cambridge Preliminary English Writing rubrics, 2022).
+Accordingly, drawing on constructivist learning theories, the current study addresses this gap by utilizing the Sites in VR application, available on smartphones, for collaborative writing.
+It investigates the impact of this VR tool on the writing performance of intermediate Iranian EFL learners in terms of content, communicative achievement, organization, and language, as assessed by the Cambridge Preliminary English Writing rubrics (2022).
 The following research questions guided the study: